-Transporting Blood covers the correct procedures of picking up, transporting and storing red blood cells including checking correct patient and blood component details.
+Transporting Blood covers the correct procedures of picking up, transporting and storing blood products including checking correct patient and blood component details.

 It is designed for hospital orderlies, couriers, porters and patient service staff responsible for picking up blood from a blood fridge, blood transfusion service or blood bank.